 Follow @David Astramskas | June 11th, 2015 | 38,073 Views

-In 2001, a mature beyond his years LeBron James was a high school sophomore at St. Vincent-St. Mary with two Ohio State championships already on his resume.
+In 2001, a mature and beyond his years LeBron James was a high school sophomore at St. Vincent-St. Mary with two Ohio State championships already on his resume.
 During that time, he did an interview with Kirk Herbstreit of 10TV and spoke about his desire to win more championships and his insatiable desire to get better and outwork everybody else.
-At 16, the mindset of the state champion sounds just like the 30-year old LeBron, who was going for his third NBA championship 14-years later.
+At 16, the mindset of the state champion sounds just like the 30-year-old LeBron, who was going for his third NBA championship 14-years later.

-After the ABCD event, camp director Sonny Vaccaro did some LeBron gushing too when he said “This kid has a chance to be an icon.”
+After the ABCD event, camp director Sonny Vaccaro did some LeBron gushing too when he said, “This kid has a chance to be an icon.”

-James was also creating some buzz that year as a member of the dominant AAU team ‘The Oakland Soldiers.”
-Playing alongside current teammate Kendrick Perkins and high school standouts Leon Powe, DeMarcus Nelson and Ayinde Ubaka, the Soldiers destroyed most teams including the famous Atlanta Celtics (Dwight Howard, Josh Smith, Randolph Morris, Javaris Crittendon) by 40!
+James was also creating some buzz that year as a member of the dominant ‘Oakland Soldiers” AAU team.
+Playing alongside current teammate Kendrick Perkins and high school standouts Leon Powe, DeMarcus Nelson and Ayinde Ubaka, the Soldiers destroyed most teams, including the famous Atlanta Celtics (Dwight Howard, Josh Smith, Randolph Morris, Javaris Crittendon) by 40!